Stocks edge higher, Treasury yields soar after jobs data

 A strong jobs market and economy give the Federal Reserve more leeway to raise interest rates sharply in order to beat down the high inflation that’s sweeping the country.
 The Fed has already raised its key overnight rate once, the first such increase since 2018.
 Following Friday’s jobs report, traders increased bets that the Fed will raise rates at its next meeting by double the usual amount.

-The two-year yield again rose slightly above the 10-year yield, which was also climbing but not as quickly.
+The two-year yield again rose above the 10-year yield, which was also climbing, but not as quickly.
 The 10-year yield rose to 2.38% from 2.33%.
 On Tuesday, the two-year yield briefly topped the 10-year yield for the first time since 2019, a potentially ominous sign.

 Such a flip of the usual relationship between two- and 10-year yields has preceded many recessions in the past, though it hasn’t been a perfect predictor.
 Some market watchers caution the signal may be less accurate this time, because of distortions in yields caused by extraordinary measures by the Federal Reserve and other central banks to keep interest rates low.

 Shares of GameStop initially rose sharply after it said it plans to split its stock, pending approval from shareholders for an increase in the number of its authorized shares.
 Such splits can bring down the price of a share of stock, potentially putting it in reach of more smaller-pocketed investors.
-The stock was down 2.6% in afternoon trading.
+The stock shed its gains, however, and closed 0.9% lower.

 GameStop’s stock has more than doubled since sitting at $78.11 in mid-March.
 But it’s still well below the $483 peak reached in early 2021 amid the “meme stock” craze.
 Then, bands of smaller-pocketed investors joined together to pump prices to levels seen as irrational by many professional investors.